 Take caution and keep pets indoors with you, or escort them outside on a leash if you plan on including your pet in neighbourhood festivities.
-Sudden noises and strange-looking costumes can also spook your pet, causing them to run away, therefore, it’s always a good idea to adorn your pet with a collar and current and easy to read identification tags.
+Sudden noises and strange-looking costumes can also spook your pet, causing them to run away.
+Therefore, it’s always a good idea to adorn your pet with a collar equipped with current and easy to read identification tags.

 REMINDER #2: It’s a noisy night